Trump rails against Jan. 6 committee during Arizona rally - NewsBreak

 Trump criticized members of the committee, specifically Rep. Adam Schiff (D-Calif.), as well.

 He said what the “corrupt establishment” is doing to him is about preserving their power.
-He claimed his opponents will damage him in any way they can.
+He claimed his opponents will damage him in any way they can.‘I think the law is with us’: Bannon plans appeal of conviction

 Trump also attacked Arizona state House Speaker Rusty Bowers (R), who testified at a Jan.
 6 committee hearing last month.
 Bowers testified that Trump and his former attorney Rudy Giuliani pressured him to overturn President Biden’s victory in Arizona, but Bowers refused and rejected Trump’s false claims of voter fraud.